 - Verification of employment on company letterhead (even if you are self-employed);

-- Income verification (usually copies of your federal tax returns for the last three years);
+- Income verification (usual copies of your federal tax returns for the last three years);

 - Proof of life insurance, including the names of beneficiaries;